Berea-College-CSC-226/p01-final-project-georgievh-p01/README.md

 - Why did you select the project that you did?
 - How closely did your final project reflect your initial design?
 - What did you learn from this process?
+  -
 - What was the hardest part of the final project?
+  - keeping track of the bullets; watching a tutorial provided a solution
 - What would you do differently next time, knowing what you know now?
   - start earlier